Haripriya866/BookstoreWebsite/README.md

 #### Nice to Have
 * implementing user authentication
 * when order is placed, cartList must get empty
+* When an order is placed, the application should display a PaymentSuccessView to the user, confirming their successful order placement.
+Additionally, the user's details should be stored in the SQLite database for record-keeping and future reference.This feature works as expected in the local development environment.
+However, on deployment, the paymentSuccessView does not display consistently, and user details may not be stored as intended.

 ### Guidelines to develop a project
 #### Must Have